dtflare/GPTparser/README.md

 ### Contributions ###
 Please feel free to contribute!
 Whether it's code, directions etc. credit will always be given.
+I'd like to create a small community of people interested in this line of work.

 To contribute: